Where to stay in Budapest – The best areas and hotels

-Terézváros is probably the coolest place to stay in Budapest, a bit snobby a bit bohemian, a bit for everyone.
+Terézváros is probably the coolest and cheapest place to stay in central Budapest, a bit snobby a bit bohemian, a bit for everyone.

-There are plenty of attractions and famous places to visit, during the day and the night too.
+There are plenty of attractions and famous places to visit during the day and night too.

-The Andrassy Avenue, well covered in trees, is the main stage of this district, with unique cultural attractions, both underground (one of the oldest metros in Europe) and overground, with a large number of local theatres.
+The Andrassy Avenue, well covered in trees, is the grand boulevard and main stage of this district, with unique cultural attractions, both underground (one of the oldest metros in Europe) and overground, with a large number of local theatres.

 Many embassies can be found around the City Park, the biggest garden area in Budapest and a place to absolutely visit, especially on Sundays when the locals go to spend the day.

-Budapest VI is a great area for families and couples looking for a romantic getaway when travelling on a budget.
+Budapest VI is a great area for couples looking for a romantic getaway when travelling on a budget.

 I suggest staying near the southern boundary of the city for a better shopping experience (closer to the Belváros district) or near the western boundary for a lively cultural experience, but stay clear of Akácfa Utca, where you can find one of the biggest night venues, Instant.